-Note.
-For purchases before January 1, 2010, you must use an earlier version of Form 5405.
+For purchases before January 1, 2011, you must use an earlier version of Form 5405.

-Also use this revision of Form 5405 to do the following: Notify the IRS that the home for which you claimed the credit was disposed of or ceased to be your main home in 2010.
-Complete Part III and, if applicable, Part IV.
-Figure the amount of the credit you must repay with your 2010 tax return.
-Complete Part IV.
+Also use this revision of Form 5405 to do the following: Notify the IRS that the home for which you claimed the credit was disposed of or ceased to be your main home in 2011.
+Complete Part III and, if applicable, Parts IV and v

+Figure the amount of the credit you must repay with your 2011 tax return.
+Complete Part IV and, if applicable, Part V.